Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Validator

-A node that secures the Relay Chain by staking DOTs, validating proofs from collators on parachains and voting on consensus along with other validators.
+A node that secures the Relay Chain by staking SOLARs, validating proofs from collators on parachains and voting on consensus along with other validators.

 ## Voting

 The process of stakeholders determining whether or not a referendum should pass.
-Votes are weighted both by the number of DOTs that the stakeholder account controls and the amount of time they are willing to lock their DOTs.
+Votes are weighted both by the number of SOLARs that the stakeholder account controls and the amount of time they are willing to lock their SOLARs.

 ## Wallet